MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 The following diagram shows the traffic flow when a user is connected to the corporate network in the user’s home branch office or site.

 While on premises, the user is assigned to the local branch office in Germany.
-When the user makes a Direct Routing phone call through Teams, the user’s Teams client communicates to Phone System directly through the REST API, but the media generated during the call flows to the central SBC’s internal IP address.
-The SBC redirects the flow to  Phone System and the connected PSTN network.
-The central SBC is visible to  Phone System through the external IP address only.
+The user makes a Direct Routing phone call through Teams.

+- The user’s Teams client communicates to Phone System directly through the REST API, but the media generated during the call flows to the central SBC’s internal IP address.

+- The SBC redirects the flow to Phone System and the connected PSTN network.

+- The central SBC is visible to Phone System through the external IP address only.

-Picture 1.
-Traffic flow when user is in ‘home’ site with centralized SBC with connected centralized SIP Trunk
+Diagram 1.
+Traffic flow when the user is in the ‘home’ site with a centralized SBC and with a connected centralized SIP Trunk

 ![Diagram showing traffic flow Local Media Optimization](media/direct-routing-media-op-1.png "Traffic flow when user is in ‘home’ site with centralized SBC with connected centralized SIP Trunk")

 ### External user

-The following diagram shows the traffic flow when a user is not on premises and is not connected to the corporate network (that is, the user’s device is connected to the Internet through a mobile device or public Wi-Fi).
+The following diagram shows the traffic flow when a user is not on premises and is not connected to the corporate network (that is, the user’s device is connected to the Internet through a mobile device or public Wi-Fi).The user makes a Direct Routing phone call through Teams:

-When the user makes a Direct Routing phone call through Teams, the user’s Teams client communicates to Phone System directly through the REST API, but, in this case, the media generated during the call flows to the central SBC’s external IP address.
-The SBC redirects the flow to Phone System and the connected PSTN network.
-The central SBC is visible to Phone System through the external IP address only.
+- The user’s Teams client communicates to Phone System directly through the REST API, but, in this case, the media generated during the call flows to the central SBC’s external IP address.

+- The SBC redirects the flow to Phone System and the connected PSTN network.

+- The central SBC is visible to Phone System through the external IP address only.

 In this case, the behavior is similar whether the user is local to the Germany branch office or to any other branch office.
 The user is considered external because the user is outside the boundaries of the corporate network.

-Picture 2.
-The traffic flow when user is external in case of centralized SBC with connected centralized SIP Trunk
+Diagram 2.
+Traffic flow when the user is external with a centralized SBC and with a connected centralized SIP Trunk

 ![Diagram showing traffic flow Local Media Optimization](media/direct-routing-media-op-2.png "Traffic flow when user is external in case of centralized SBC with connected centralized SIP Trunk")